Ceci-Aguilera/react_django_boilerplate/Readme.md

     __Note:__ All this packages are specified in the _requirements.txt_ file inside the __django_backend__ folder.
 Links to their official documentation can be found at the [Useful Links](#useful_links) section.

 - __React:__ The frontend library in use.
 This was created via ``npx create-react-app``.
-The only packages installed aside from the default ones are:
+The only extra packages that were installed (ignoring the ones that are automatically pre-installed) are:
     - Bootstrap and React-Bootstrap (For styling)
     - Axios (To make calls to the Django Backend)

-    __Note:__ The bootstrap link was included in the index.js file inside the __react_frontend/src__ folder.
+    __Note:__ The bootstrap css link has been added to the index.js file that is inside the __react_frontend/src__ folder.
 The links to the official documentation of these packages is included in the [Useful Links](#useful_links) section.

-- __Nginx:__ This is the server in use for the Docker-Compose testing build.
+- __Nginx:__ This is the server for the Docker-Compose testing build.
+The default configuration in use can be found at the __nginx/nginx.conf__ file.

-- __PostgreSQL:__ This is database that is configured by default for this repository.
+- __PostgreSQL:__ This is the default configured database for this repository.
 A link to _How to install/configure it for Linux/Windows/MacOS_ is included in the [Useful Links](#useful_links) section (This is only necessary for when not running with docker-compose).
 In addition, a link to _How to change to MySQL in Django_ is included as well in the [Useful Links](#useful_links) section.

 <a name="docker"></a>
 ## Install (Run) with Docker